Terms & Conditions

 12. International Students

-We will make reasonable adjustments for delegates with specific requirements.
-Please contact us at admissions@thebcc.ac.uk when booking a place.
+The BCC will make reasonable adjustments for applicants with specific requirements.

 14. Student conduct